 Overview: What are the psychological effects of inequality in society?
 How sensitive are we to our social status?
 Jennifer’s research is interested in the effect of being in a group that is given high or low power on how one thinks, feels and behaves.
 One of her research findings is that merely sharing a group membership with a powerful other can make you behave as if you have power, as seen in greater confidence and risky behavior.
 On the other hand, Jennifer studies how being primed to feel low in power or social status impairs decision-making and even cognitive performance.
-In the Spring semester, Jennifer will be continuing this research program with the use of experiments run in the lab, online, and out in the community.
+Jennifer runs this research program with the use of experiments run in the lab, online, and out in the community.

 Research Topic: Ideology and Inequality

 Primary Investigator: Sarah Cotterill